Numerical simulation of type II primordial black hole formation: Double-peaked compaction function and averaged density perturbation in the type II fluctuation

 Then, the plot of $\mathcal{C}_{\rm SS}$ in Fig.~\ref{fig:enter-label} can also be understood as $\bar{\delta}$ up to the factor of $2$.
 For the type II fluctuations ($\mu\gtrsim1.4$), the value of $\bar \delta$ takes a minimal value at $r=\sqrt{2}/k\simeq0.14$ with $k=10$, and the minimal value decreases with increasing $\mu$.

-It is worth noting that the separate universe (pinch-off) limit will not occur for this Gaussian-shaped profile of $\zeta$, while Kopp et al. considered the limit based on the other profile via the closed FLRW (or Three-zone) geometry of Eq.~\eqref{eq:cFLRWprofile} (or Eq.\eqref{eq:zetacFLRW}).
+It is worth noting that the separate universe (pinch-off) limit will not occur for this Gaussian-shaped profile of $\zeta$, while KHW considered the limit based on the three-zone model via the closed FLRW geometry of Eq.~\eqref{eq:cFLRWprofile}.